Online and Hybrid Course Proctoring

 Want to use the Testing Center for proctoring?

-Faculty and instructors who want to use the Testing Center to facilitate proctored exams for their online students must follow the process below.
+Faculty and instructors who want to use the Testing Center to facilitate proctored exams for distance students in online or hybrid courses must follow the process below.
 Please review all of the information on this page and our instructor use policy page before submitting an exam request.

 1. Submit an exam request through RegisterBlast in Canvas.